 After you have loaded h.264 videos, they will be displayed on the right section of screen as thumbnail, along with relevant information such as video length, resolution, and file extension.

-Click the "Edit" button at the bottom right corner of video item, this will bring up a "Video Edit" window where you're allowed to cut the video, remove the black bar, add effects and more.
+Click the "Edit" button at the right side of video item, this will bring up a "Video Editor" window where you're allowed to cut the video, remove the black bar, add effects and more.
 Editing the video is fairly self-explanatory.

 Step 3: Design a menu or not

-Beneath the video items list, by clicking the "Menu" button, you can select a menu from any of the built-in menus.
+Back to main screen, by clicking the "Menu" tab on the top, you can select a menu from any of the built-in menus.

 Next, you may select your preferred template style by clicking the individual elements in menu, with options such as frame, button, and text.